- 1 Impact Mapping — How To Use It

 In the "Who" part of impact mapping, we investigate "Who can help us reach our goal?", "Whose behaviour do we want to impact?", "Who can produce the desired effect?", "Who can obstruct it?"

 Think about people with whom you don’t normally collaborate.
 Be as specific as possible

 “Music lovers who aren’t afraid of using the Internet to buy music” instead of “Everyone”.

 Customer support and operations also have information that’s valuable to us.
 Sometimes people don’t know we even need help.

 Focus on what the actors most likely would do to support us to reach our goal, not everything they ‘can’ do.
-Consider behavior that could potentially — or on purpose — hinder us as well.
+Consider behaviour that could potentially — or on purpose — hinder us as well.

 Write each “who” on a sticky note, and group them to the goals.

-By answering the question "What can we do to support the behavior change?" we find our “deliverables”.
+By answering the question "What can we do to support the behaviour change?" we find our “deliverables”.
 With this approach, we put the deliverables in the context of "Who it’s for?", and "Why it’s important".

 If we design a technical product or service, these deliverables are the features and functionalities of the intended system themselves and related organisational activities.

 If we use impact mapping instead as a general problem-solving tool to design business objectives or improvements, the “deliverables” are small experiments we will try to achieve the impact that will help us solve our problem.